LINEMO: A Low-Cost SIM Card for Foreign Residents with Easy Online Application

 A dish to try in Kitakata is Kitakata ramen, known for its light, soy sauce based soup.
 There is also a custom of eating ramen in the morning, so there are some shops that are open as early as 7:00 in Kitakata.

-Shokudo Namae, Bannai Shokudo, Makoto Shokudo are recommended ramen shops that are within walking distance of Kitakata Station.
+Shokudo Namae, Bannai Shokudo, Makoto Shokudo are all recommended ramen shops that are within walking distance of Kitakata Station.

 Japanese Sake